chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 ### Upgrading the repository

 If a repository upgrade is required, XL Deploy will detect that it is running against an old repository and will automatically execute an upgrade when it is first started.
 The server log will contain extensive logging of the repository upgrade process.
 Save this log for future reference.

+**Important:** If you are upgrading to version 7.5.0: during the upgrading process, the application requires additional privileges to perform the required changes to the schema.
+These privileges include:
+* ALTER, CREATE, and DROP privileges for tables, views, indexes, and triggers
+* REFERENCES privilege (if applicable)
+* INSERT, SELECT, UPDATE, and DELETE privileges (like in a normal operation)

 ### Upgrading plugins